Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 Shinsekai Alley, Shinsekai Tower, MEGA Don Quijote

-Other Attractions: We did not go to Universal Studios Japan due to time constraints, and we heard it was very crowded with long queues everywhere, probably due to the newly opened Super Nintendo World.
-We also did not have time for Nara Park, in the small city of Nara, which is famous for its wild deer and only an hour train ride from Osaka.
+Other Attractions: We did not go to Universal Studios Japan due to time constraints, and we heard it was very crowded due to the newly opened Super Nintendo World.
+We also did not have time for Nara Park, which is famous for its wild deer and only an hour train from Osaka.

 Flying Off